This is most recent syllabus. Your final syllabus will be given during your first day of class

 In this course, we will explore the process of transforming sensory impressions, individual feelings, personal experiences, and factual information into engaging and effective works of creative fiction and non-fiction.
-You will read from a cross-section of Italian authors dealing with a wide range of topics and issues and will generate their own writing through a series of exercises designed to help the writer tap into fresh levels of awareness and creative energy.
+You will read from a cross-section of Italian authors dealing with a wide range of topics and issues and will generate your own writing through a series of exercises designed to help the writer tap into fresh levels of awareness and creative energy.
 Class time will be devoted to discussing and analyzing assigned readings, and to the exploration of writing strategies and techniques.
-You will also be involved in a series of ‘literary walks’ aiming at enhancing their ability to gather information from the exploration of natural and urban Italian landscapes.
+You will also be involved in a series of ‘literary walks’ aiming at enhancing your ability to gather information from the exploration of natural and urban Italian landscapes.

 You will be required to produce weekly compositions of two or three pages, as well as articles to be published online.
 By the end of the semester, you will also complete individual projects that will be published in a literary anthology.
 The course includes a workshop with the internationally acclaimed performer Mario Pirovano.
 Pirovano is also the English translator of Dario Fo, the most recent Italian winner of the Nobel Prize in Literature.

 Course Objectives / Learning Outcomes

 - To acquaint you with the voices and visions of Italian writers of 19th , 20th, and 21st century.